Free Connecticut Vehicle (DMV) Bill of Sale (Form H-31) | PDF

 How to Register a Vehicle

-Visit your nearest DMV location to register your new or used vehicle.
+Visit your nearest DMV location with an appointment(!) to register your new or used vehicle.
 Be sure to come equipped with the materials listed below:

 How to Register a Vessel